Mrityunjay20/LeetCode_ScoreCard/README.md

 ## Usage/Examples

 - Open ScoreCard.jsx.
-- Find the line const leetCodeUsername = 'your-leetcode-username'; and replace 'your-leetcode-username' with your actual LeetCode username.
+- Find the line const LeetcodeId = 'your-leetcode-username'; and replace 'your-leetcode-username' with your actual LeetCode username.
 - Save the file.

 ```javascript